stm32app/stm32app/README.md

   * 🟢 **Thoughtful built-ins**: All standard actors and drivers leverage non-blocking features like DMA to avoid blocking
   * 🟢 **Customizable**: Some actors may choose to define their own threads in addition to ones provided by the system.
 In that case they will reuse all the features that threads provide (event bus, timers, etc), retaining all of the control over time slicing, execution flow and blocking that typical FreeRTOS tasks provide.
 However just like with barebone FreeRTOS, the developer has to manually decide how much memory should be allocated for thread's stack and its optional queue.
 * 🟡 **Harder to follow**: Spreading work across tasks with multiple priorities can make the execution flow opaque and complicated.
-  * 🟢 **Task primitive**: stm32app offers a very lightweight approach to writing asynchronous code that contains all of its steps close to each other in a state machine.
+  * 🟢 **Task primitive**: actor offers a very lightweight approach to writing asynchronous code that contains all of its steps close to each other in a state machine.
 All the minutiae is done behind the scenes, and handling of input and switching priorities mid-way is separated from the logical flow of a task.
 This often makes the code even easier to read than even with more advanced languages async/await or couroutines.

 # Sharing resources